ishitakaushik23/pc-parts-detector/README.md

 ```

 ### Why YOLOv8?
-YOLO (You Only Look Once) processes the entire image in a single forward pass rather than proposing regions first, making it significantly faster than two-stage detectors like Faster R-CNN — ideal for real-time hardware detection.
+YOLO (You Only Look Once) processes the entire image in a single forward pass rather than proposing regions first, making it significantly faster than two stage detectors like Faster R-CNN , ideal for real-time hardware detection.

 ---

-## 📊 Results
+## Results

 | Metric | Value |
 |--------|-------|